zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    client.

-   :c: The connection.
+   :param c: The connection.

-   :is_client: True if event is raised for the client side of the connection
+   :param is_client: True if event is raised for the client side of the connection
               (the side that sends the client hello).
 This is typically equivalent with the originator, but does not have to be in all circumstances.

-   :signature_algorithms: List of supported signature and hash algorithm pairs.
+   :param signature_algorithms: List of supported signature and hash algorithm pairs.

    .. zeek:see:: ssl_alert ssl_client_hello ssl_established ssl_server_hello
       ssl_session_ticket_handshake ssl_extension